candacephuong/ML_Project_GoogleMaps_ImagesAI/README.md

 15. Build the classification report and the confusion matrix
 16. Intepret the results

-**Steps 17+:** I would include the above steps with Convolutional Neural Network Model 1 and 2 for the same dataset.
+**Steps 17+:** I would include the above steps with Convolutional Neural Network Model 1 and 2 for the same dataset with more complex architecture that addresses different issues when comparing the output of the prediction with the actual value.
+Then, iterate this process multiple time through backward propagation and then forward progation, continously, until the model output the highest accuracy results as possible.

 **Results**